Geonovum/sospilot/docs/weatherstation.rst

    *Figure 1 - Global Setup from Weather Station Through OGC Services*

-In summary the overall architecture in hard/software is as follows.
+Summarized, the components and their interconnections operate as follows.

 The Davis weather station is connected to a `Raspberry Pi <http://www.raspberrypi.org/>`_ (RPi) micro computer via USB.
-The RPi runs the Raspbian OS with the weather data software deamon `weewx <http://weewx.com>`_.  ``weewx`` reads out the raw weather from the Davis weather station and stores this data locally in a (SQLite)  `weather archive database`.
+The RPi runs the Raspbian OS with the weather data software `weewx <http://weewx.com>`_.
+The weewx daemon reads out raw weather data from the Davis weather station and stores this data locally in a (SQLite or MySQL) database.
+These raw measurements, typically a 5-minute summary of multiple samples ("Loop records") are called `archive records`.

 An ETL process based on `Stetl <http:/www.stetl.org>`_ transforms and syncs data from the `weather archive database` to a remote PostgreSQL server in a "Cloud Server" (Ubuntu VPS).
 The VPS runs GeoServer that serves the weather data directly from the Postgres/PostGIS database as WMS, WMS-Time and WFS.
-In addition the VPS runs a Stetl ETL process that transforms and and publishes the weather data from PostgreSQL via SOS-T to the 52North Sensor Web Application server.
+In addition the VPS runs a Stetl ETL process that transforms and and publishes the weather data from PostgreSQL using the SOS-T protocol to the 52North Sensor Web Application server.
 The latter provides a SOS (Sensor Observation Service).
 Via the web browser various WMS/WFS and SOS client applications are invoked.

 Raspberry Pi
 ------------

 A Raspberry Pi will be setup as a headless (no GUI) server.
 Via a USB Cable the Pi will be connected to the Davis datalogger cable.
-The Pi will run a Debian Linux version (Raspbian) with the free `weewx` weather server and archiver. `weewx` will fetch data from the Davis, storing this in MySQL or SQLLite.
-It can also can publish data to community Weather networks like Wunderground.
+The Pi will run a Debian Linux version (Raspbian) with the free `weewx` weather server and archiver. `weewx` will fetch samples from the Davis, storing its summaries regularly (typically every 5 mins) in a MySQL or SQLLite `archive table`. weewx can also can publish data to community Weather networks like Wunderground.

-Raspberry Pi core,
-bijv `RPi Kit van Kiwi Elektronics <http://www.kiwi-electronics.nl/raspberry-pi/board-and-kits/raspberry-pi-model-b-plus-bundel-met-voeding-en-noobs-op-microsd>`_ (EUR 59,95):

-* Raspberry Pi Model B+ 512MB
-* transparant Multicomp enclosure
-* 5.2V 2A microUSB power adapter
-* microSD card 32GB - Class 10

-User access (but not required once having setup as we access via SSH).

-* USB mouse
-* USB keyboard
-* monitor with HDMI input
-* HDMI cable

-Mobile networking (not)

-* USB 3G Modem - Huawei - most probably E3131 (of Wifi networking)

-Wifi Networking:

-* Draadloze USB Adapter voor Raspberry `Pi Wi-Pi  <http://www.kiwi-electronics.nl/raspberry-pi/raspberry-pi-accessoires/wi-pi-draadloze-usb-adapter-voor-raspberry-pi>`_ (EUR 18,95).

-Connection to Davis Weather Station WeatherLink USB adapter:

-* USB Cable (USB A Male B Mini) with ferrite noise suppressor : http://www.allekabels.nl/usb-20-kabel/172/1043120/usb-20-mini-kabel-professioneel.html (EUR 17,95)
-* powered USB hub.
-Why?
-See http://www.weewx.com/docs/usersguide.htm#Raspberry_Pi

-Software:

-* OS: Raspbian Debian Wheezy (sept 2014) - Free
-* Open source software for weather station: `weewx <http://www.weewx.com>`_ with SQLlite  - free
-* `wview`, kan gebruik maken van archive SQLite DB van weewx: http://www.wviewweather.com ??

-Best option for now seems to be to use Pi with WIFI i.s.o. mobile data.

-See `raspberrypi-install <raspberrypi-install.html>`_ for the basic installation of the RPi for the project.
+See the `raspberrypi-install section <raspberrypi-install.html>`_ for the full hardware setup and software installation of the RPi for the project.

 Weather Software
 ----------------